tolomea/django-data-browser/README.rst

 The function registry is in ``data_browser.orm_functions.TYPE_FUNCTIONS`` this has type ``dict[BaseType, dict[str, data_browser.orm_functions.Func]]``.
 It is safe to insert new entries into this at runtime.

-For example to add the MD5 function to strings you could do the following:
+For example to add the MD5 function to string fields you could do the following:

 .. code-block:: python